RicardDurall/Benchmarking-Strategies-for-Asset-Allocation/README.md

   <li> main.ipnyb -> The Jupyter notebook</li>
 </ul>

 To use the code, we only need to run the `main.ipnyb` notebook.
-Note that you might need to installl thrid party libraries such as [stable_baselines3](https://stable-baselines3.readthedocs.io/en/master/), [pandas_datareader](https://pandas-datareader.readthedocs.io/en/latest/), [pyfolio](https://github.com/quantopian/pyfolio)
+Note that you might need to installl thrid party libraries such as [stable_baselines3](https://stable-baselines3.readthedocs.io/en/master/), [pandas_datareader](https://pandas-datareader.readthedocs.io/en/latest/) and [pyfolio](https://github.com/quantopian/pyfolio).

 ## Acknowledgement
 We acknowledge the official code [FinRL](https://github.com/AI4Finance-Foundation/FinRL) & [Stock-Trading-Environment](https://github.com/notadamking/Stock-Trading-Environment)